NWChemEx/Chemist/docs/source/developer/design/vector_spaces.rst

 .. |N| replace:: :math:`N`

 The ``CartesianSpace`` class is meant to represent |N|-dimensional Cartesian space, *i.e.*, :math:`\mathbb{R}^N`.
-In practice, this class's only state is the value of |N|.
-The need for ``CartesianSpace`` stems from Consideration :ref:`vsd_basis_set`.
+The need for ``CartesianSpace`` stems from Consideration :ref:`vsd_basis_set`.In practice, this class's state is the value of |N| and the labels of the coordinate axes.
+For example, To represent a dipole one needs the ``CartesianSpace`` :math:`\mathbb{R}^3` with the coordinate axes usually labelled as "x", "y" and "z".
+For a quadrupole or polarizability tensor, a ``CartesianSpace`` :math:`\mathbb{R}^6` with the coordinate possible axes such as "xx", "yy", "zz", "xy", "yz", "zx" is necessary.
+The user should have the freedom to label the axes in their own ways.

 Spin Space
 ----------

-Conceptually similar to ``CartesianSpace``, the ``SpinSpace`` class represents the space spanned by a series of spin functions.
-In the most common scenario, an instance of ``SpinSpace`` represents the spins of an electron and thus contains two functions.
-State of the ``SpinSpace`` class is the total spin, which would be 1/2 for an electron.
+Conceptually similar to ``CartesianSpace``, the ``SpinSpace`` class represents the space spanned by a series of spin functions with a series of spin values.
 The need for this class also stems from consideration :ref:`vsd_basis_set`.
+In the most common scenario, an instance of ``SpinSpace`` represents the spins of an electron and thus contains two spin functions.
+State of the ``SpinSpace`` class is the multiplicity (:math:`2S+1`, dimension) of the space, from which the total spin :math:`S` of the system can be determined.

 Atomic Orbitals (AOs)
 ---------------------